 Shigaraki continues to produce high-end ceramic art.
 The style is often warm in color and in a "wabi-sabi" style that celebrates simplicity and imperfection.
 The area also makes many humble household implements.

-The area is also famous for its tanuki statues, from a few inches tall to bigger than an adult man.
-The tanuki raccoon dog is a forest critter who stands outside bars and izakaya, inviting passers by to have a drink.
-His goofy inebriated smile also brings good luck.
+The area is also famous for its roly-poly tanuki statues, from a few inches tall to bigger than an adult man.
+The tanuki, or raccoon dog, is a forest critter, and you'll often see ceramic ones outside bars and izakaya, inviting passersby to have a drink.
+His goofy, inebriated smile also brings good luck.